HentaiConnoisseur/RailMob/Creating Custom Monsters.md

 Note: By retroactive, I mean changes are reflected in existing entities.
 Note: Code-names and Custom Monsters are the same thing.

-Custom Monsters go into the 'Mob' section of the Config.yml file located in the RailMob's data folder in the plugin folder of your server.

 Any top-level section in the 'Mob' section is the Custom Monster's code-name.
 Any values/sections within that code-name apply to that Custom Monster only.